-We have highly liquid investments classified as cash equivalents, which are placed primarily in money market funds, time deposits, and commercial paper.
+We have highly liquid investments classified as cash equivalents, which are placed primarily in time deposits and money market funds.
 These investments are classified as held-to-maturity based on our positive intent and ability to hold the securities to maturity.
 We value these investments at their original purchase prices plus interest that has accrued at the stated rate.